tbrunetti/Rosalind_HPC/Nodes_and_Queues.md

 __BATCH MATLAB__
-1. The first step is to specify the batch script should be submitted to a node with a MATLAB installation.
-This can be done by adding the following line to the list of #SBATCH headers:
+*1. The first step is to specify the batch script should be submitted to a node with a MATLAB installation.
+This can be done by adding the following line to the list of #SBATCH headers:*
 ```
 #SBATCH -p matlab
 ```
-2. Next, a user may wish to specify the number of SAS nodes they would like to use __(max 4)__ or the number of CPUs/cores they would like to use __(max 24 per node)__.
-This should be specified in the #SBATCH headers.
+*2. Next, a user may wish to specify the number of SAS nodes they would like to use __(max 4)__ or the number of CPUs/cores they would like to use __(max 24 per node)__.
+This should be specified in the #SBATCH headers.*

-3. When running the MATLAB command call in the sbatch script use the following MATLAB executable call:
+*3. When running the MATLAB command call in the sbatch script use the following MATLAB executable call:*
 ```
 /opt/MATLAB/R2017b/bin/matlab <followed by your MATLAB script>
 ```

-4. Keep in mind if a time is not specified in the batch script header, the job will automatically be killed after 4 hours.
-However, you can specify a time of up to 1 week for these nodes.
+*4. Keep in mind if a time is not specified in the batch script header, the job will automatically be killed after 4 hours.
+However, you can specify a time of up to 1 week for these nodes.*

 <div class="paragraph"><p><br>
 <br></p></div>